renderlabs-cloud/z_sharp/code_of_conduct.md

 This Code of Conduct applies to all community spaces associated with the Z# project, including:

-* GitHub repositories and issue trackers
+* GitHub repositories and issue trackers.
-* Documentation and websites
+* Documentation and websites.
-* Chat platforms
+* Chat platforms.
-* Mailing lists
+* Mailing lists.
-* Any in-person or virtual events officially connected to the project
+* Any in-person or virtual events officially connected to the project.

 ## **5. Reporting Violations**